thiyangt/Shiny-tutorials/README.md

         1. ui.R : For use interface, controls how it looks.

-        2. server.R: Controls what it does.
+        2. server.R: Controls what it does/ perform the calculations.

   The two files need to be in the same directory (folder).